- The Christmas Vienna Markets

 Christmas is a favourite holiday for most of us.
 These are five reasons to visit Vienna in December because Christmas time is special everywhere around the world but it is magical in Austria.
 Many people return, after their first Christmas in Vienna.

-Despite the diversity of offerings, the favourite stands of tourists are the ones that sell traditional Christmas punch.
-Very tasty are the brezeln, bagels that have diverse taste, many of them poured with chocolate.
+Despite the diversity of offerings, the favourite stands are the ones that sell traditional Christmas punch.
+Very tasty are the brezeln – bagels that have diverse taste, many of them poured with chocolate.
 But the most suitable for cold weather is the roasted chestnuts.
 Their savour wafts away and mixed with the aroma of punch creates an amazing flavour that you can recognize even in your dreams.
 It’s Christmas in Vienna!

 The Viennese Christmas punch will take a separate section because it is the thing that no one should miss trying!
 It is made from wine, fruit, sugar, and rum, but there are many varieties in the preparation.
 The drink has a long history, and it is also made in Germany, England, and other countries.
 However, the punch of Vienna has earned the well-deserved first place.

-As mentioned above, its smell (and taste!) creates an incredible mood at every Christmas market in Vienna.
+As mentioned above, its smell (and taste!) creates an incredible mood at every Christmas market in Vienna and around the world.
+It is my favourite when I happen to visit the humble but still festive Christmas in Sofia, Bulgaria.
 Each stand has a different recipe, so you can always try something new.
 And in each bazaar, the punch comes in a different cup.
 The cost of the punch (250g) is € 3.50.
 You will need to pay a 2 euros deposit for the porcelain cup that will be returned when you return the cup.
 In most cases, people keep them because they have a print related to the place of the bazaar.
 The one I brought back home has Schönbrunn Palace on it.

-If you spend a few days to visit the Austrian capital, you will have time to visit Christmas markets but also to visit some sights.
-Surely you will need at least a week if you want to see everything.
+If you spend a few days to visit the Austrian capital, you will have time to visit Christmas markets but also to visit some of the interesting tourist sights.
+For sure you will need at least a week if you want to see more, especially if you want to add day-trips to your Vienna itinerary.

 Tourists have a choice between numerous restaurants, bars, and pastry shops.
 Vienna is a capital in which a person does not feel suppressed by the crowd and the time.
 The traffic is slow and people are not in a hurry.
 There are many young people, but there are also native Viennese who add class to the atmosphere of the city.